Skip advert

 Advertisement - Article continues below

 This meant that Toyota could justify launching a heavily revised Gen 2 version to build on the attributes that made the original great.
-We haven’t driven it on the road yet, but the signs are that the new car has the same tenacious, indomitable character but with added bite and precision.
-With a 276bhp three-pot driving through a revised four-wheel drive system it’s also quicker noticeably quicker than before.
+The new car has the same tenacious character but with added bite and precision, and with a 276bhp three-pot driving through a revised four-wheel drive system, it’s noticeably quicker than before.

 But aside from its giant-killing performance, it’s the GR Yaris’s unique, competition-derived DNA that separates it from conventional hot hatches.
 Few other performance cars have the same built-for-purpose feel.